dtgeoeu-wp6-tsunamis/Interface-module/README.md

 This script can be run from the command line and needs some additional arguments.

 How to run the script:
-  python interface_module.py --donor donor_model donor_output bathy_file resolution (--receiver receiver_model --filter filter --casename casename)
+  python interface_module.py --donor donor_model --CRS_reference lon, lat donor_output bathy_file resolution (--receiver receiver_model --filter filter --casename casename)

 Arguments that need/can to be provided:
   * --donor donor_model           where donor_model = seissol, shaltop, bingclaw (all lower case!)
+  *--CRS_reference                    CRS coordinates reference (lon, lat of lower left corner of domain)
-  * donor_output                       name of the output file from the donor model
+  * donor_output                       name of the output file or path from the donor model
   * bathy_file                             name of the bathymetry file.
 Domain has to be larger compared to the domain from the donor model
   * resolution                             spatial resolution for the interpolation (will be used for both x- and y-coordinates)
   * --receiver receiver_model     (optional) receiver model (as of now, only hysea is available)
-  * --filter filter                          (optional) filter for the uplift data where filter = none, kajiura; default: none
+  * --filter filter                          (optional) filter for the deformation data where filter = none, kajiura; default: none
   * --casename casename        (optional) string to append the filename with

 # Required Python packages